Classes on Offer

 Classical Ballet

-Classical Ballet is a formalized system of movement involving precise positions of the arms, feet, and body designed to enable the dancer to move with the greatest possible agility, control, speed, lightness, and grace.
+Classical Ballet is a highly structured dance form, characterised by precise positions of the arms, feet, and body, designed to enable dancers to move with agility, control, speed, lightness, and grace.

-Classical-ballet technique is based on the turned-out position of the legs, which increases the range of movement through added mobility in the hip joint and also imparts a more pleasing line to the extended leg.
+Central to classical ballet technique is the turned-out position of the legs, which enhances the range of movement through increased hip mobility and creates an elegant, extended line.

 LYRICAL